PrestaShop/prestashop.github.io/news/_posts/releases/2021-02-22-prestashop-1-7-7-2-maintenance-release.md

  - 1.7
 ---

-After a few months dedicated to fixing upgrades problems, regressions and security issues found on the previous 1.7.7 versions, PrestaShop 1.7.7.2 is finally available!
+After a few weeks dedicated to fixing upgrades problems, regressions and security issues found on the previous 1.7.7 versions, PrestaShop 1.7.7.2 is finally available!

 ![1.7.7.2 is available!](/assets/images/2021/02/1.7.7.2_banner.png)